Ambiguous Loss and Scam Victims – Scam Victim Recovery – 2022 [UPDATED 2024]

 The grieving process for an ambiguous loss differs from regular mourning in that one is unable to gain closure due to unresolved grief.

-In cases of a psychological ambiguous loss, the grieving process can be especially difficult.
-This is because someone that suffers from it is unable to accept it or even admit that there is a problem.
+In cases of a psychologically ambiguous loss, the grieving process can be especially difficult.
+This is because someone who suffers from it is unable to accept it or even admit that there is a problem.
 Most cannot confront their situation in the first place in order to deal with the problem without professional support and/or therapy.

 One key factor in getting over an ambiguous loss is resilience.
 In the normal grieving process, people obtain some form of closure after dealing with a loss.
 In an ambiguous loss, closure does not exist, and should not be sought after in this case.
 But, especially with scam or financial fraud victims, this can be almost impossible to convince them of.